Mayonaka88/product-satisfaction-predictor/README.md

 # Product Satisfaction Predictor

+#### NOTE: DOWNLOAD THE DATASET REQUIRED FROM [HERE](http://jmcauley.ucsd.edu/data/amazon/index.html) AND PLACE IT INTO A FOLDER INSIDE THE FOLDER OF THE PROJECT!

 >An Artificially Intelligent Product Satisfaction Predictor created in 2022 as a project for my NLP course in the British University in Dubai.

 >Python and deep learning algorithoms are used to predict the satisfaction level from a product review.